lyteword/chspurgeon-tod/volume-3/psalm-55.md

 **Verse 19.** (*second part* ).
 Prosperity creating atheism.
 This involves—

-1\.Ingratitude—they ought to be the more devout.
+1\.
+Ingratitude—they ought to be the more devout.

-2\.Impudence—they think themselves as God.
+2\.
+Impudence—they think themselves as God.

-3\.Forgetfulness—they forget that changes will come.
+3\.
+Forgetfulness—they forget that changes will come.

-4\.Ignorance—they know not that unbroken prosperity is often for awhile the portion of the accursed.
+4\.
+Ignorance—they know not that unbroken prosperity is often for awhile the portion of the accursed.

-5\.Insanity—for there is no reason in their conduct.
+5\.
+Insanity—for there is no reason in their conduct.

-6\.Rottenness—preparing them to be cast away for ever.
+6\.
+Rottenness—preparing them to be cast away for ever.

 **Verse 21.** The hypocrite's mouth.

-1\.It has many words.
+1\.
+It has many words.

-2\.They are only from his mouth.
+2\.
+They are only from his mouth.

-3\.They are very smooth.
+3\.
+They are very smooth.

-4\.They conceal rather than reveal his purpose.
+4\.
+They conceal rather than reveal his purpose.

-5\.They are cutting and killing.
+5\.
+They are cutting and killing.

-6\.They will kill himself.
+6\.
+They will kill himself.

 **Verse 22.** (*first clause* ).
 Here we see the believer has—

-1\.A *burden* to try him.
+1\.
+A *burden* to try him.

-2\.A *duty* to engage him, "Cast thy burden, "etc.
+2\.
+A *duty* to engage him, "Cast thy burden, "etc.

-3\.A *promise* to encourage him, "He shall sustain, "etc. *Ebenezer Temple,* 1850.
+3\.
+A *promise* to encourage him, "He shall sustain, "etc. *Ebenezer Temple,* 1850.

 **Verse 22.** (*last clause* ).
 Who are the righteous?
 What is meant by their being moved?
 Whose permission is needful to accomplish it?
 Will he give it?
 "Never."
 Why not?

 **Verse 23.** (*last clause* ).
 The grand "I WILL."
 Sum up the Psalm.—

-1\.When I pray, Ps 55:1-3.
+1\.
+When I pray, Ps 55:1-3.

-2\.When I faint, Ps 55:4-7.
+2\.
+When I faint, Ps 55:4-7.

-3\.When I am sore beset, Ps 55:9-11.
+3\.
+When I am sore beset, Ps 55:9-11.

-4\.When I am betrayed, Ps 55:12-14,20-21.
+4\.
+When I am betrayed, Ps 55:12-14,20-21.

-5\.When others perish, Ps 55:15.
+5\.
+When others perish, Ps 55:15.

-6\.After I am delivered, Ps 55:18.
+6\.
+After I am delivered, Ps 55:18.

-7\.In every condition, Ps 55:22.
+7\.
+In every condition, Ps 55:22.

 ## Works Upon The Fifty-Fifth Psalm